HeroPointConsulting/heartlandheatingair-website/SEO-LOCATION-GUIDE.md

 This creates:

-- 25 location-service HTML pages
+- 60+ location-service HTML pages (5 locations × 12 services)
 - Sitemap.xml with all URLs
 - Proper meta tags and schema markup